AdamLenter/carpool-cool-tool-frontend/README.md

 For each carpool, the cost is divided by the total number of people in the car.
 So if the one-way cost is $4.00 and there are 3 passengers (plus the driver), each passenger will pay the driver $1.00.
 At the end of the trip, the driver can press the "Mark carpool as complete" button and the per passenger price of the trip will automatically be transferred from each passenger's account to the driver.

-Users can "transfer" money between their Carpool Cool Tool account and their bank account from the Transacation History screen.
+Users can "transfer" money between their Carpool Cool Tool account and their bank account from the Transaction History screen.